OCN/ESS/ATMS 593: PCC Climate Communication Seminar

 This schedule is subject to change and confirmation

-• January 6: Introductions.
-Capstones.
-Understanding the audience – The Message Box, John Meyer, UW College of the Environment Marketing and Communications
+• Understanding the audience – Crafting your Message, John Meyer, UW College of the Environment Marketing and Communications

-• January 20: Part A. Communicating common climate and energy topics: Understanding and explaining climate models and projections.
-Kyle Armour, UW Atmospheric and Climate Sciences/Oceanography (Tentative)
+• January 20: Communicating common climate and energy topics: Understanding and explaining climate models and projections.
+Kyle Armour, UW Atmospheric and Climate Sciences/Oceanography

 • January 27: Risk Communication, Tania Busch Isaksen, UW Department of Environmental & Occupational Health Sciences (DEOHS) and Meredith Li-Vollmer, Senior Communications Strategist, Public Health – Seattle & King County

-• February 17: Madeline Jalbert, Center for an Informed Public
+• February 17: “The spread and correction of climate change misinformation”.
+Madeline Jalbert, Research Scientist, Center for an Informed Public

 • February 24: “Public health perspectives on the social and economic impacts of climate change on health and well-being”.
 Jessica Acolin, Affiliate Assistant Professor, Dept of Health Systems and Population Health, School of Public Health